jenkinsci/job-dsl-plugin/docs/User-Power-Moves.md

 [Original  discussion on the newsgroup](https://groups.google.com/d/msg/job-dsl-plugin/ArgUBsLgumo/v77k5G6fllkJ)

+# Parameterized Seed Job

+Build parameters are exposed as environment variables in Jenkins.
+A seed job build parameter named `FOO` is available as `FOO` variable in the DSL scripts.
+See the section about environment variables above.

 # Reading Files from your Job Workspace
 The job you create could be running on a slave, while the plugin runs on the master.
 Which means you shouldn't directly reference files on filesystem, since we're in a distributed system.
 The good news is that we added a method to help with this.
 See the docs for "Reading Files from Workspace" on https://github.com/jenkinsci/job-dsl-plugin/wiki/Job-DSL-Commands